-The report Cement Slurry Applications to CTB Layer Bonding (Main Roads, 1988), describes methods that have been successfully used in the past for cutting back and slurrying between heavily bound pavement layers.
+The report Cement Slurry Applications to CTB Layer Bonding (Main Roads, 1988), describes methods that have been successfully used in the past for hard-cutting and slurrying between heavily bound pavement layers.

-All cut back material shall be disposed of in accordance with Clause 10 of MRTS01 Introduction to Technical Specifications.
+All hard-cut material shall be disposed of in accordance with Clause 10 of MRTS01 Introduction to Technical Specifications.